Jeff Wilson (American football): 2018 season

 Wilson signed with the San Francisco 49ers as an undrafted free agent on May 1, 2018.
-He was waived on September 1 and was signed to the practice squad the next day.
+He was waived on September 1, but was signed to the practice squad the next day.

 Wilson was promoted to the active roster on November 24 and made his NFL debut the following day against the Tampa Bay Buccaneers.
 Wilson finished the 27–9 road loss with seven carries for 33 yards.
-During Week 13 against the Seattle Seahawks, he had 15 carries for 61 yards to go along with eight receptions for 73 yards in the 43–16 road loss.
+During Week 13 against the Seattle Seahawks, he had 15 carries for 61 yards and eight receptions for 73 yards in the 43–16 road loss.
 In the next game against the Denver Broncos, Wilson recorded 23 carries for 90 yards and a six-yard reception during the 20–14 victory.
-The following week against the Seahawks, Wilson rushed seven times for 46 yards.
+The following week against the Seahawks, he rushed seven times for 46 yards.

 Wilson finished his rookie year with 66 carries for 266 yards and 12 receptions for 98 yards in six games and two starts.

 2019 season

 On August 31, 2019, Wilson was waived by the 49ers and was signed to the practice squad the next day.

 Wilson was promoted to the active roster after Tevin Coleman was injured in the season opener against the Buccaneers.
 During Week 2 against the Cincinnati Bengals, Wilson had 10 carries for 34 yards and two touchdowns in the 41–17 road victory.
 In the next game against the Pittsburgh Steelers, he rushed eight times for 18 yards and two touchdowns during the 24–20 victory.
-During a Week 11 36–26 victory over the Arizona Cardinals, Wilson caught the game-winning touchdown on a 25-yard reception from Jimmy Garoppolo for his first NFL receiving touchdown.
+During a Week 11 36–26 victory over the Arizona Cardinals, Wilson scored the game-winning touchdown on a 25-yard reception from Jimmy Garoppolo for his first NFL receiving touchdown.

 Wilson finished his second professional season with 27 carries for 105 yards and four touchdowns along with three receptions for 34 yards and a touchdown in 10 games and no starts.
 The 49ers reached Super Bowl LIV, but lost 31–20 to the Kansas City Chiefs.
 During the Super Bowl, Wilson had a 20-yard reception.